rjwgnr27/Filters/README.md

 subsequent expressions faster.
 If the "Auto Run" option is enabled, any changes in the expression list are evaluated immediately.

+## Batch Mode
+The application can be run in batch mode, to run a saved RE file against a subject file from a command line or script.
+It is invoked by using the "--batch" option.
+When started in batch mode, the GUI is not opened.

+When starting in batch mode, "--refile" and "--subject" parameters must also be specified.
+The RE file(s) will be loaded and verified.
+The subject file will then be loaded, the filters applied, and the result printed to stdout.

 # Building
 ## Prerequisites